caithmac/upsc-digitalgarden/src/site/notes/UPSC/Are there fundamental crisis tendencies in the modern democractic welfare state. Discuss  with reference to habbermasian idea of legitamacy crisis.md

 >  	Charismatic Leaders - in  hope for better future of depalated people
 >  	Civil Societies - welfare state or all out revolution.

-- This phenonmena is no where better captured than the Arab Spring.
+- This phenomena is no where better captured than the Arab Spring.
 It gripped the imagination of North African people and West Asia.
-Many European countries are also glaring example of this phenonmena,
+Many European countries are also glaring example of this phenomena,
 - This civil unrest can lead to two paths.
-- The first path being, there will be rise of popular leaders who with the help of masses resurect the society.
-A leader who rules by conforming to populist demands, vote bank politics and works on rhetoric and excusionism of minority voices.
+- The first path being, there will be rise of popular leaders who with the help of masses resurrect the society.
+A leader who rules by conforming to populist demands, vote bank politics and works on rhetoric and exclusionism of minority voices.
 - This can be seen in the rise of leaders like Giorgia Meloni, Recep Erdogan, and erstwhile leaders of Brazil and Hungary.
 - The second path can be formation of civil societies which can work to remove said inequalities and work on welfarism.
-- But this could lead to total revolution, whose result is hard to predic, few state can come out stronger while other state may crumble and never stand up on their legs.
+- But this could lead to total revolution, whose result is hard to predict, few state can come out stronger while other state may crumble and never stand up on their legs.

 >[!tip] Conclusion
 >Hence, to maintain legitamacy state has to work to build trust among citizens.
 Elections are the best way to seek legitamacy.
 They can also gauge legitamacy by voter turnout in the disturbed areas.